 - Trains run approximately every 5 minutes during peak times, and every 10-15 minutes outside of peak hours.

-The Upass Centre is located in Science B, Room 140B.
-It is open Mondays and Thursdays from 10-1pm.
-It is closed on all University holidays.
+The UPass Centre is located in Science B, Room 140B.

-If you plan to purchase a vehicle in Alberta, you will require an Alberta Driver’s Licence.
-You may apply for this once you arrive in Alberta and you will need to do so in order to qualify for auto insurance.
+If you plan to purchase and register a vehicle in Alberta, you will require an Alberta Driver’s License.
+You may apply for this in Alberta and you will need to do so in order to qualify for auto insurance.
 Depending on how long you have been driving in your home country and the country that issued your license, you may have to take both a written test and a driving test to qualify for an Alberta Driver’s licence or you may be able to exchange the license from your home country for an Alberta license.

 Hitchhiking is not allowed on major highways.
 It is not advised anywhere.